AlteredM1nd/gw2-reshade-eloras-personal-presets/README.md

 - OS: Windows 10/11 64-bit
 - Performance Target: 1080p @ 60+ FPS with all effects enabled

-**User Testing:**
+**Always On - High Presets User Testing:**
 - On a system with Intel i7-8700K, 32GB RAM, and RTX 2080 Ti:
   - Without DOF: 90–75 FPS
   - With DOF: 80–60 FPS

-- Always On presets deliver roughly double the FPS of the Photo Mode presets.
+- Always On - High presets deliver roughly double the FPS of the Photo Mode presets.

 ---